siscale/arcanna-mcp-input-server/README.md

 # Arcanna MCP Input Server

-The Arcanna MCP Inpyt server allows user to send data and feedback to  AI use cases through the Model Context Protocol (MCP).
+The Arcanna MCP Input server allows user to send data and feedback to  AI use cases through the Model Context Protocol (MCP).

 ## Usage with Claude Desktop or other MCP Clients